GuangmingZhu/AdaptiveGCN/README.md

     }

 # Contact
-For any questions, feel free to contact: `lei.shi@nlpr.ia.ac.cn`
+For any questions, feel free to contact: `gmzhu@xidian.edu.cn`